DarrenMowat/blackbox-sb2/README.md

 ![Blackbox](https://raw.github.com/DarrenMowat/blackbox-sb2/master/doc/Blackbox.png)

-**Note:** This project has been developed as part of my final year individual project for my Computer Science degree.
-It would be great if you could try it out and provide some feedback via this survey http://freeonlinesurveys.com/s.asp?sid=xt53mcv8i07i5um223226
-*Thanks*

 Blackbox is a Haskell source code transformer which allows you to find out interesting things about your program.
 The main aim of Blackbox is to act as a backend for text editor plugins which helps to expose the type system of Haskell to the user.

 This is a plugin developed using Blackbox for Sublime Text 2.
 The plugin currently supports